ravindu644/twrp_a05s/README.md

 ## - Changelog for Latest TWRP Build -

 ### Working:
-- Touchscreen is fully functional.
+- Touchscreen.
-- USB OTG support is working as expected.
+- USB OTG and External micro SD card.
-- SD Card detection and mounting is supported.
-- Dynamic partition flashing is now supported.
+- Dynamic partition (system,vendor,product,odm) flash, backuo, restore.
-- Backup and restore functionalities are verified and stable.
+- Backup and Restore.
-- Other standard recovery operations are functioning correctly.
+- Other standard recovery operations..

 ### Not Working:
-- **Decryption**: Due to Samsung's complex encryption schemes, decryption is almost impossible to implement.
+- **Decryption**: Due to Samsung's complex encryption schemes, decryption is almost impossible to implement. (you must format data and flash disabled dm verity force encrypt zip)
-- **Vibration**: Vibration and haptic feedback are not functioning.
+- **Vibration**: Vibration and haptic feedbacks.
+(I tried to fix it, but it didn't work)
-- **Date and Time**: The date is always set to 1970 (RTC issue), and proper time settings are not maintained.
+- **Date and Time**: The date is always set to 1970.

 ### Screenshots: